opensearch-project/documentation-website/_benchmark/quickstart.md

 After an OpenSearch Benchmark test runs, take the following steps to verify that it has run properly:

-- Take a look at your OpenSearch or OpenSearch Dashboards index that you ran the Benchmark against.
-Make note of the number of documents inside the index.
+- Note the number of documents in the OpenSearch or OpenSearch Dashboards index that you plan to run the benchmark against.
 - In the results returned by OpenSearch Benchmark, compare the `workload.json` file for your specific workload and verify that the document count matches the number of documents.
 For example, based on the [percolator](https://github.com/opensearch-project/opensearch-benchmark-workloads/blob/main/percolator/workload.json#L19) `workload.json` file, you should expect to see `2000000` documents in your cluster.

 ### Understanding the results